-A. Description of motion: the affine model
+A. Description of Motion: The Affine Model

 Each motion vector is in the direction of the displacement, with amplitude equal to the amount of shift.
-For non-rigid registration purposes, the motion vectors should be described locally.
-The full set of motion vectors which contains the motion of the dataset at every location is called the motion field.
+For nonrigid registration purposes, the motion vectors should be described locally.
+The full set of motion vectors, which contains the motion of the data set at every location, is called the motion field.

-In this work, we describe the 3-D motion field by the affine transform [25], which can model typical motions like translation, rotation, scaling and shear.
-A major advantage of using the affine model lies in the fact that if the motions at two locations are from the same affine model (e.g. shift, rotation, scaling or shear, typically belonging to the same object) then their affine parameters should also be the same.
-This property is important when overcoming the problems of ill-conditioning due to limited aperture (known as the aperture problem [26]), for estimating motions of rigid bodies (section V-A) and smoothing the motion estimates across a region of the dataset (section IV-E).
+In this paper, we describe the 3-D motion field by the affine transform [25], which can model typical motions such as translation, rotation, scaling, and shear.
+A major advantage of using the affine model lies in the fact that, if the motions at two locations are from the same affine model (e.g., shift, rotation, scaling, or shear, typically belonging to the same object), their affine parameters should also be the same.
+This property is important when overcoming the problems of ill-conditioning due to limited aperture (known as the aperture problem [26]), for estimating motions of rigid bodies (see Section V-A) and smoothing the motion estimates across a region of the data set (see Section IV-E).

-B. Theoretical background of motion estimation
+B. Theoretical Background of Motion Estimation